Alesk (Hasidic dynasty): Lineage

 The previous rabbi of Alesk, Rabbi Yitzchok Ashkenazi, resided in Brooklyn, NY.

-He died on January, 10th, 2022.
+He died on 10 January 2022.

 The grand rebbes of Sassov, Kaliv, Stanislov, Trisk, Malin and Radomishel are descendants of the Alesk dynasty.

 Stanislav sub-dynasty

 Rabbi Asher Anschel Ashkenazi established the Stanislav dynasty in western Ukraine in a town now known as Ivano-Frankivsk.
 The town used to be called Stanisławów, and is still known in Yiddish as Stanislav.

 Arriving in London after surviving the Holocaust, Rabbi Meshullam Yissachar Ashkenazi became known as the Stanislav-Alesker Rebbe.

 After his death in 1994, his son, Rabbi Uri Ashkenazi, became the Stanislaver Rebbe of London.
-He was a well-known mohel and led his Beth midrash in Stamford Hill at 93 Lordship Park, London.
-He was hospitalized in a serious state after testing positive for coronavirus on March 25, 2020, and he died the next day.
+He was a well-known mohel and led his Beth midrash in Stamford Hill London.
+He was admitted to hospital in a serious state after testing positive for coronavirus on 25 March 2020, and died the next day.